BlerifyPlatform/identity-contracts/DidSpecs.md

 ###### Attributes (DIDAttributeChanged)

-While any attribute can be emited in the `DIDAttributeChanged`, for the DID document we currently support adding to each of these sections of the DID
+While any attribute can be emitted in the `DIDAttributeChanged`, for the DID document we currently support adding to each of these sections of the DID Document the following properties:
-document:

 - [Verification Methods](./DIDAttributesServices.md#verification-methods)
 - [Service Endpoints](./DIDAttributesServices.md#service-endpoints)